-Security Measures During Installation:
+Security Measures During Installation: The following summarizes suggested security measures during installation.

-- Create private search rules to TOOLS for both the supervisor terminal and the System Administrator, as follows: - At the supervisor terminal - 1.
-Issue the ORIGIN command to ensure that User 1 is in CMDNC0 (normally the IAP for the supervisor terminal). - 2.
-Using ED (or EMACS at a video display), create a file named TOOLS.COMMAND\$.SR, and put in the file the single line
+- Create private search rules to TOOLS for both the supervisor terminal and the System Administrator, as follows: - o At the supervisor terminal - 1.
+Issue the ORIGIN command to ensure that User 1 is in CMDNCO (normally the IAP for the supervisor terminal). - 2.
+Using ED (or EMACS at a video display terminal), create a file named TOOLS.COMMAND\$.SR, and put in the file the single line